 The “gold standard” is a Chartered Financial Analyst (CFA).
 Consider this almost like a Masters versus a Bachelors level of education.
 CFAs, because of their level of expertise, tend to work with high-level accounts dealing with millions of dollars.
 In other words, overkill for the vast majority of us.

-Generally speaking, if you find a CFP (Certified Financial Planner) or a CIM (Chartered Investment Manager), you can trust that you are in good hands.
-Bonus points if they have both CFP and CIM, but both are not necessary to get quality support.
+Generally speaking, if you find a CFP (Certified Financial Planner) or a RFP (Registered Financial Planner), you can trust that you are in good hands.
+Bonus points if they have either a CFP/RFP and CFA, but both are not necessary to get quality support.

 All of the letters after those (like IFIC, etc.) are gravy, and, quite frankly, if they’re padding their name with a bunch of unnecessary letters that read like designations but aren’t, you might want to reconsider working with them.